Quickly Fix "Setup Was Unable to Use the Existing Partition" Error

 To perform this operation, you need the help of third party partitioning tool since Windows Disk Management does not allow users to do it.

-Here, we suggest using MiniTool Partition Wizard Bootable Disk for this program makes extending partition nothing more than a child's game.
+Here, MiniTool Partition Wizard Bootable Edition makes extending partition nothing more than a child’s game.

 Tip: if you are running Windows in Legacy BIOS + MBR mode, please set USB flash drive or CD/DVD as the first boot device in BIOS.

-After successfully booting from Partition Wizard Boot Disc, we will see the window below:
+After successfully booting from Partition Wizard Bootable Edition, we will see the window below:

 Here, all disks and partitions are shown.
 To extend system partition, please select this partition and choose "Extend Partition" feature from the left action pane.